Winter is coming – preparing your football pitch for the cold season

 If your lawn normally is cut to a height of 25mm, the final cut should leave it at around 30–35mm.
 Change the settings of the cutting height on your Automower® to get the correct length.

 “Usually, grass stops growing when the temperature goes below seven degrees Celsius, so it’s important to stay abreast of the weather forecast in order to plan when to do the season’s last cutting”, says Simeon Liljenberg.
 “It’s also important to make sure to change the knives of the robotic lawn mower before cutting as dull blades may trash the grass tips, making them brittle and weak and less resistant to, for example, fungus growth if it snows.”

-Don’t forget to fertilize
+Don’t forget to fertilise